thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 on the SDR trend to solar variability.

-![Figure 3.1: Anomalies (%) of the daily all-sky SDR from the climatological mean for the period1993 - 2023.
+![Figure 3.1: Anomalies (%) of the daily all-sky SDR from the climatological mean for the period 1993 -- 2023.
 The black line is the long term linear trend.](media/rId24.png){width="5.833333333333333in" height="2.6942082239720033in"}

-Figure 3.1: Anomalies (%) of the daily all-sky SDR from the climatological mean for the period1993 - 2023.
+Figure 3.1: Anomalies (%) of the daily all-sky SDR from the climatological mean for the period 1993 -- 2023.
 The black line is the long term linear trend.

 Although the year-to-year variability of the anomalies (Figure and Figures , in Appendix), shows a rather homogeneous behaviour, plots of the cumulative sums (CUSUM) (Regier, Briceño, and Boyer 2019) of the anomalies can reveal different structures in the records of all three sky conditions.
+For time series with a uniform trend, we would expect the CUSUMs of the anomalies to have a symmetric 'V' shape centered around the middle of the series.
+This would indicate that the anomalies are evenly distributed around the climatological mean, and for a positive uniform trend, the first half is below and the second half above the climatological mean.
+In our case, there is a more complex evolution of the anomalies.
+For all-skies (Figure ) we observe three rather distinct periods: a) a downward part between the start of the datasets and about 2000, denoting that all anomalies are negative thus below the climatology; b) a relatively steady part lasting for almost 20 years suggesting little variability in SDR anomalies; and c) a steep upward part to present indicating anomalies above the climatology.

-In the cases of all-sky and clear-sky conditions (Figures and ), we observe three macroscopic periods.
+(Figures and ), we observe three macroscopic periods.
 A downward part from the start until about 2005, a relatively steady part until about 2016 and, finally, a steep upward part until the present.
 For cloud-sky